-Jean Sibelius, who celebrated his 80th birthday that year, gave his permission to the fund being named after him.
+Jean Sibelius kindly gave his permission to the fund being named after him.
 He was invited to become the first honorary member of the Society in 1945.
 The Sibelius Fund awards working grants, and since 1991 it has also been awarding grants for composition commissions.
 The Fund is an independent entity, but its Board of Trustees is elected by the autumn general meeting of the Society of Finnish Composers.
 The initial capital for the Fund was obtained through public subscription.

 The Sibelius Fund of the Society of Finnish Composers awards the following grants to promote the Finnish creative musical arts:

 2. Grants for commissioning new chamber music works.
 These grants may be applied for by musicians and festival organisers, for instance.
 Grants are not awarded for projects already started before leaving the application.
 The composer can only accept one application for a commission.

 3. ‘Pegasos’ grants for setting Finnish poetry to music, primarily poetry by living Finnish poets, writing librettos or texts for contemporary classical music.
 Grants can be applied by lyricists, librettists and composers.